Is RAHC a recruitment agency?

 - their own stethoscope

 - a nursing pouch, if they use these routinely in their regular job.

 Each community has different facilities and services available.
 For a complete list of facilities available in your assigned community, please refer to the specific community profile on the Where we Work page.

 Can I drink alcohol whilst on a placement?

-Many Aboriginal communities and bush camps are dry — alcohol is prohibited.
+Many Aboriginal and Torres Strait Islander communities and bush camps are dry — alcohol is prohibited.
 These laws are typically strictly enforced.